Ada-Developers-Academy/core-unit-3/javascript-cont/destructuring.md

 ## Object Shorthand Notation

+Object shorthand is a piece of "syntactic sugar" where, whenever we have a variable with the same name as a property we want to create on an object, we can omit the property name when constructing the object.
+This allows us to write slightly shorter code, with less repetition.

 Let's say that we are building a collection of trading cards, and we have information in variables about each card such as the card name, the card's ID number, and the name of the release it is from like so:
 ```js
 const name = 'Agumon'